Employment and employee benefits in Switzerland: overview

 Payment of discretionary bonuses over a period of time (usually in excess of three years) without explicit reservation confers on the employee a legal right to claim payment of a bonus.
-In addition, if a discretionary bonus makes up a substantial part of an employee's overall compensation, courts tend to hold that at least a portion of the bonus is contractually owed.
+In addition, if a discretionary bonus makes up a substantial part of an employee's overall compensation, courts tend to hold that at least a portion of the bonus is contractually due.

 Currently there is a lot of political activity relating to excessive bonuses, paid mainly in the financial industry, aimed at imposing limits on bonus amounts or making them unattractive through increased taxation.

 New statutory provisions regarding the compensation of board and executive members of public companies listed on a stock exchange entered into force in January 2014.
 Based on these provisions, listed Swiss companies may need to amend their compensation regulations and partly insert them into their articles of association.
 The compensation is subject to shareholder approval.
 Certain kinds of remuneration (severance pay, advance payments, transaction bonuses) are not permitted, or only under limited circumstances.

 The Swiss Financial Market Supervisory Authority (FINMA) has issued a circular on the remuneration of employees of financial institutions.
 The circular contains a series of principles which must be observed for remuneration plans (deferred payment, vesting periods, clawback provision, and so on).
 The principles set out in the circular are mandatory for all employees of financial institutions with an equity capital over CHF2 billion.

 Under Article 10a of the Statute on Banks (Bankengesetz), system-relevant banks must include provisions in employment agreements and/or benefit plans under which the legal right to variable remuneration and/or gratification could be curtailed in the case of state support being given to the bank.